jefflester/minitrino/readme.md

 EOF"
 ```

-This file will initialize Postgres with a database `minipresto`, a user `presto`, and a password `password`.
+This file will initialize Postgres with a database Minipresto, a user `presto`, and a password `password`.

 ### Review Progress
-Our directory tree should currently look like this (from the `/modules/catalog/` directory):
+The resulting directory tree should look like this (from the `/modules/catalog/` directory):

 ```
 postgres